 “If I can get up, then I can continue.” – Donato Olivera

-In the mid 90s Donato and Delfina were a young married couple picking strawberries to support themselves and their families.
+In the mid 90s Donato and Delfina were a young married couple working at strawberry pickers to support themselves and their families.
 They were hard workers, determined to make ends meet and raise a happy and healthy family.

 Today Donato and Delfina are parents to five grown children, and grow strawberries on 140 acres in Santa Maria, California.
 With five kids all pursuing degrees and careers in environmental science, law and political science, there’s no doubt their children have inherited their parents’ spirit of hard work, determination and dedication.